Q. Can my child work non-union if we do Financial Core?

 Q. How common is Fi-core?

 VERY uncommon.
-According to the latest report SAG-AFTRA filed with the Department of Labor (2017), there are 160,776 total members of SAG-AFTRA, and 3,096 Fee Paying Non-Members.
-If you do the math, that’s less than 2%.
+According to the latest report SAG-AFTRA filed with the Department of Labor (July 2022) there are 171,157 total members of SAG-AFTRA, and 4,486 Fee Paying Non-Members.
+If you do the math, that’s 2.6%.
+That number has been rising slightly for the past ten years.
 If you do a Google search of the term Fi-core or Financial Core, you will find hundreds of actor websites that promote this status on their resumes.
 It seems to be particularly prevalent in the voiceover community.
 LA Casting has a profile search option that includes Fi-core.

 Clearly union membership nationwide is faltering.
-According to the US Dept of Labor, only 10.7% of all American workers are members of a labor union, which is a new low in history.
+According to the US Dept of Labor in 2021, only 11.6% of all American workers are members of a labor union.
 It is commonly believed that the practice of financial core is growing, but perhaps not as quickly in the entertainment community as in other sectors of the workforce.

 Q. Why is Fi-core such well-kept secret?